NhanAZ/pmmp-changelog-viewer/README.md

 - Open an issue if you find a bug or have a feature request
 - Submit a pull request to contribute code
 - Star the repository if you find it useful

+## Statistics Features

+The Statistics dashboard provides insights into PocketMine-MP development:

+- **Release Timeline**: Visualizes release frequency and change volume over time
+- **Version Distribution**: Shows the number of releases by major version
+- **Change Categories**: Breaks down changes by their category
+- **Change Types**: Analyzes the types of changes (added, fixed, removed, changed)
+- **Version Details**: Complete table with version information and major change categories

 ## Development